|

 X-ray diffraction tests show no degradation of the compressive stress benefits when

-coatings are applied.
+PVD coatings are applied.
 Prior to applying a coating, it is extremely important to protect

 against substrate failure of the tool which will also cause the coating to